Registrations for our bursary programme are currently closed.

 When can I apply?

-Registrations are currently closed and will reopen later in the year.
+Registrations are currently closed and will reopen in 2023.

 Who makes the final decision about whether I receive a grant?

 The City & Guilds Foundation bursary panel has the final say on the amount of funding available for bursaries and who receives grants.

 Applying for a bursary

 The below information is for those applying for a grant to study a City & Guilds or ILM qualification.
 The new application process is designed to save applicants time, with an initial registration of interest form to be completed and reviewed by the Foundation before a full application form needs to be filled in.

 - Read all the details on this page, including FAQs, to familiarise yourself with what the bursary panel is looking for, then join/listen to a webinar to ask any questions

 - Complete the online registration form.
 This will ask you basic details about yourself and the programme you would like to study

 - The bursary team will review your form and if you are eligible will follow up with a full application form where you will be asked to share more details about the course you would like funding for and when you would like to start